Grab £45 in free bets with Paddy Power for the York Ebor festival

 Claiming your £45 free bet at Paddy Power after registration is both simple and secure.
 Simply follow these steps:

-The Group 1 Coolmore Wootton Bassett Nunthorpe Stakes (3.35) featuring the high-class Highfield Princess is the day's showpiece event at York.
-The big race follows the Weatherbys Hamilton Lonsdale Cup Stakes (2.25) and the Al Basti Equiworld Dubai Gimcrack Stakes (3.00).
+The Sky Bet Ebor (3.35) is the showpiece event on the final day at York.
 What do our Spotlight experts make of it all?

+Frankie Dettori won last year's Ebor after racing wide apart on his own through the early stages from his wide draw and the jockey is faced with the same option on Absurde, who shaped so well at Royal Ascot but will need to settle.
+Sweet William has dominated this week's betting and could still be significantly better than today's mark but this will be less of a slog than for his last two wins and, although there was no problem in the way he travelled through those races, it may well be that the progressive ADJUVANT (nap), the only one who made a race of it with him at Goodwood, will be able to reverse the placings with his 4lb swing and the less testing ground.
+Nearly all of the Irish-trained challengers are feared, with the potential of Yashin earning him a particular mention, but impressive Ascot winner Real Dream may be the chief danger.
+Scriptwriter and Scampi are others from the home team who could have their say.
+Richard Austen

 Paddy Power has an ideal platform for those looking to optimise their betting experience during York Ebor festival.
 With its reputation as a reliable powerhouse in the online sports betting sphere, Paddy Power guarantees an excellent experience for their punters.